FreddieHoy/project-04/README.md

 | **1 day** | Bug fixes    |
 | **0.5 day** | Deployment     |

-## Challenges
+# Challenges

-#### Extending the User Model
+### Extending the User Model

-The First and most significant challenge was extending the user in Django.
-Using information found online and working with other people in the class we came up with a method.
+The First and most significant challenge was extending the default user model that Django provides.
+Using information found online and working with other people in the class we came up with a solution where the model is extended in the authentication app jwt_auth using an 'AbstractUser' - a feature Django provides.

-We were able to extend the User Model in our jwt_auth app folder.
-This was done by extending the defualt Django user models using an 'AbstractUser' - a feature Django provides.
+Although the solution is simple there is a number of components necessary for it to work especially when it come to connecting the user model to the meal model in the meals app.
+The solution involved changing setting in the project app

 > jwt_auth.models.py